 What grapes are used to make the Lanzarote wines?

-If you’re visiting Lanzarote and want to know what to look out for in the supermarket or restaurant, the most popular grape varieties are;
+If you’re visiting Lanzarote and want to know what to look out for in the supermarket or restaurant, these are the most popular grape varieties.

 Malvasia Volcanica – this grape is unique to Lanzarote since it escaped the phylloxera plague that destroyed Malvasia vines in other parts of Europe.
 It makes white wines that are light, delicate and ideal for summer drinking, to drink with fish and seafood.